carbon-language/carbon-lang/docs/project/goals.md

 interfaces with business logic in Carbon, although this direction can tolerate slightly more constraints both in supported features and performance overhead.
-In all cases, the particular performance overhead imposed by moving between C++ and Carbon will need to be easily exposed and understood by engineers.
-While a given piece code only needs to be migrated once, we expect interoperability to be invoked continuously to support migrated code and will thus remain important for most users.
+In all cases, the particular performance overhead imposed by moving between C++ and Carbon will need to be easily exposed and understood by developers.
+While a given piece code only needs to be migrated once, we expect interoperability to be invoked continuously to support migrated code and will thus remain important for most developers.

 ### Non-goals